ashishkumar3/ashishkumar3.github.io-blog/src/content/blog/strategy-pattern/index.md

 <mark>The Strategy Pattern defines a family of algorithms, encapsulates each one, and makes them interchangeable.
 Strategy lets the algorithm vary independently from clients that use it.</mark>

 Easy eh?
 I know, I know you didn't get a single word.
 I mean who would understand anything about a design pattern from just a definition.
-So let's start learning with examples.
+So, let's start learning with examples.

 ## You just got a new project!

 We will be working on a `Cars simulation` game.
 We start with `car` class in our project.
-Every car is:
+Every car can be:

 - a regular car
 - a taxi